Meeting your emotional and spiritual needs underpins everything I do as a hypnotherapist these days.

 The merging of two separate approaches

-The word ‘transpersonal’ simply means ‘beyond the personal, beyond yourself’.
 Having a connection to something outside and beyond yourself can help you find greater meaning in life.
-It can also help lift you out of self-absorbed trance states like depression and anxiety.
+It can also help lift you out of self-absorbed ‘ego’ trance states like depression, anxiety, and addictions.

 As Joe Griffin and Ivan Tyrrell point out in their ground-breaking 2004 book, The Human Givens – a new approach to emotional health and clear thinking, “We cannot develop more refined perceptions without fulfilling more basic human needs and appetites first…”

-Refining perception is the true meaning of spirituality.
-This is why I combine the two types of therapy – solution-focused to help meet your emotional needs, and transpersonal to help meet your spiritual needs.
+This is why I combine the two types of therapy: solution-focused to help meet your emotional needs, and transpersonal to help meet your spiritual needs so that you can change your model of reality.

 The premise is that if emotional needs are unmet, you are likely to suffer distress.
 Unmet needs raise your stress levels which puts the more primitive, emotional brain in control, influencing how you feel, think and behave – often irrationally and impulsively.